tmmsmoreira/gift-card-redesign/README.md

 Check out the live example: [Gift Card Redesign](https://gift-card-redesign.vercel.app/)

 ## Documentation
+Some of the logic implemented here should be moved to a backend where some of the data should be handled by server functions.
+A backend was created to support CROD requests to better simulate a real day-to-day scenario.
-This project includes some unit tests, to demonstrate the functionality.
+This project includes some unit tests too, to demonstrate their implementation.

 Documentation for the tools used in this project:
 1. Nuxt 3, refer to the [Nuxt 3 documentation](https://v3.nuxtjs.org).